 Is it easier or harder to be admitted through Early Action?

 All applications are reviewed using the same standards regardless of when they are submitted.

 How do I apply?

-All students must apply via The Common Application and submit the U-M Member Questions and Writing Supplement as well as the application fee and all required supplemental materials.
+All students must submit The Common Application, including the University of Michigan Questions, and the $75 application fee (or fee waiver request) and all required supplemental materials.